Chapter 19: Of the Law of God

 Defining Our Terms

-The Natural Law is the Law of God as revealed in creation and which man knows by virtue of the fact that he’s a creature made in the image of God.
-Natural Law may be discovered by reason and by innate knowledge.
+The Natural Law is the Law of God as revealed in creation and which man knows by virtue of the fact that he’s a creature made in the image of God (see here on the image of God).
+Natural Law may be discovered by reason and innate knowledge.
 The Reformed Baptist theologian Richard Barcellos writes the following concerning the substance and form of the Moral Law: